Arlen22/TiddlyServer/README.md

 ### Bundled version

-The bundled version contains all the npm dependancies for TiddlerServer, and therefore does not use NPM.
-The NodeJS executable still needs to be installed (which will also install NPM) or copied into the folder, but the prodedure is a lot simpler.
-The bundled file is named `TiddlyServer-x.x.x-bundled.zip`.
+TiddlyServer contains all its dependancies directly in the repository and therefore does not use NPM.
+The NodeJS executable still needs to be installed (which will also install NPM), or can be copied into the folder for a portable install.

-The editions folder is not included in the bundled version because of the number of files it contains.
+The editions folder from TiddlyWiki is not included because of the number of files it contains.
 Since it only contains data folders, it is not needed for TiddlyServer to operate.
-It is included in each release as a separate zip file and is always from the same version of TiddlyWiki as the bundled file contains.
+It is included in each release as a separate zip file and is always from the same version of TiddlyWiki as is used in that release.

 For convenience, the "server" edition is also included as a separate download because this is used as a data folder template.

- 1. Download the latest `TiddlyServer-x.x.x-bundled.zip` from https://github.com/Arlen22/TiddlyServer/releases and unzip the folder contained in the zip file to wherever you want it.
+ 1. Download the latest release from https://github.com/Arlen22/TiddlyServer/releases and unzip the folder contained in the zip file to wherever you want it.
  2. Download and install NodeJS from https://nodejs.org
     - If you want to make TiddlyServer portable, just download the binary file.
 The LTS version (the default) is fine.
 You will need to download the correct architecture.
 32-bit is recommended for maximum portability on most desktops and laptops.
 If you are going to be using it on a linux or android device, you may need the ARM binaries as the ARM architecture is generally found in micro pc builds, mobile devices, and tablets. __Put the NodeJS binary (node.exe) in the TiddlyServer folder.__ None of the other NodeJS files are needed for a portable install.
  3. Rename `example-settings.json` to just `settings.json` and configure your tree with the actual folders you want to serve.
 See below for details on settings.json.